Rain City Rock Camp Summer Camp

 Although our mission focuses upon using music as a tool for confidence-building in youth, our camp also includes a number of workshops on multiple forms of empowerment — learning about media and body image; self-defense techniques; our theme, which this year, is “Practice Makes Progress;” and more.

-The chart above shows that all the spots are full for camp this year.
+The chart below shows that all the spots are full for camp this year.
 Should I still try to sign up?